 If you have a Standard Wound Pickup but you need a Reverse Wound Pickup you can simply reverse the wires (wire the Ground where you were going to wire the Hot, and wire the Hot where you were going to wire the Ground) and it will work.

 Phase only affects pickups when they are selected at the same time, such as the two and four positions of a five-way switch AND are in close proximity to each other such, as the Neck and Middle pickup.

 For two single coil pickups to be In Phase with each other they must BOTH be either the same (North Up, Standard Wound), or opposites (the bridge pickup is North Up, Standard Wound and the middle pickup is South Up, Reverse Wound).
 Only the opposites option results in noise cancellation, so that is what we consider “Correct.”
 Any other combination, such as two pickups with two North Up but different coil directions, will cause the pickups to be Out Of Phase with each other.
 Out Of Phase pickups sound weak, thin, and hollow, and are not usually what we want.

 Series wiring refers to the way the coils are wired to the Output Jack.
-With Series wiring we wire one coil into another coil that will then go to the Output Jack.
+With this guitar pickup wiring method, we wire one coil into another coil that will then go to the Output Jack.
 This wiring doubles the voltage output, resulting in a stronger and warmer tone.
 Most humbucker pickups are wired using Series wiring.
 (Fig 3)

 Parallel wiring refers to the way the coils are wired to the Output Jack.
 With Parallel wiring, both pickups are wired directly to the Output Jack in the same way.
-This wiring results in a BLEND of the two coils with no significant volume boost.
+This approach to guitar pickup wiring results in a BLEND of the two coils with no significant volume boost.
 Most Five-Way Switches use Parallel wiring in the two and four positions to combine pickups.
 (Fig 4)